 A common error is the lack of category-specific filters.
 If your marketplace is about selling pre-owned shoes and purses, you might have a filter for shoe size.
 This makes sense for people looking for shoes, but not for those looking for bags.
 You should only display the shoe size filter for customers that are looking for shoes.
 This is common sense, but Baymard found that 42% of all e-commerce websites do not take advantage of this strategy.

 The great part about filters is that they can be used to classify your products in various ways.
 For instance, you could use so-called thematic filters.
-If we continue with the shoes example, one theme could be whether the shoes are suitable for winter or summer.
+If we continue with the shoe example, one theme could be whether the shoes are suitable for winter or summer.
 This classification is not well suited for a traditional category structure, but for some customers, it may be the critical factor in their search.
-Another example is customers who are only interested Nike shoes and want to filter based on brand.
+Another example is customers who are only interested in Nike shoes and want to filter based on brand.

 Just like with categories, be cautious when adding new filters.
 Every time you are considering adding a new filter, ask yourself: "Does this really improve the usability of my site?"
 If you add too many filters, your site easily becomes crowded, and your customers will have a hard time finding the filter they are looking for.
 Additionally, when a marketplace does not have a vast supply, customers are more likely to end up in a situation where a combination of filters returns no results.
 This, of course, should be avoided.
 Instead, start with only a few important filters, and add more later on (if needed).
 Testing your site with different search, category and filter combinations to see what kind of results they return is never a bad idea.

 Each of your customers is different.
 Some of them want the best product, no matter the cost.
-Others are more sensitive to price, and start searching from the cheaper end.
+Others are more sensitive to price and start searching from the cheaper end.
 A third group only wants to buy from reliable vendors—providers that have the best reviews.
 Yet another group visits your marketplace regularly and wants to browse the latest additions.
 One sorting method cannot cater to all of these groups.

 In general, the best default for search results is to sort by relevancy: the results that are most relevant based on the query provided by the customer.
-If the user is browsing a category, you can show the newest products first, or even manually curate the listings to show the category’s most important results first.
+If the user is browsing a category, you can show the newest products first or even manually curate the listings to show the category's most important results first.
 If you do not have many products in your marketplace, this might suffice.
-However, as the number of products grows, options to sort by publishing date, price and provider’s ratings may become useful.
-Validate this by talking to your customers; you do not want to increase the complexity of your site with a feature that no-one will use.
+However, as the number of products grows, options to sort by publishing date, price, and provider's ratings may become useful.
+Validate this by talking to your customers; you do not want to increase the complexity of your site with a feature that no one will use.

 It is important to consider whether it is in your best interest to allow customers to sort based on a certain attribute.
 For instance, being able to sort by price might incentivize providers to reduce their prices to get to the top of the list.
 This, in turn, might lead to lower quality offerings.
 A viable alternative is to have a price filter for price-sensitive users.